johannww/scopus-bib-references.nvim/README.md

 # Current database support

-Scopus, IEEE, ACM, Springer, ScienceDirect, and MDPI
+Scopus, IEEE, ACM, Springer, ScienceDirect, MDPI (CURRENT NOT WORKING), and DOI

 > [!WARNING]
 > You might need to use a VPN from your university to use the API.